BertilBraun/Dice-Probabilities/README.md

 (E): 3.78
 ```

-The same mechanism handles arbitrary nesting: `X > 3 -> (Y > 3 -> X*Y | X) | Y` — two dependent thresholds where the payout depends on which branch fired.
+The same mechanism handles arbitrary nesting: `X > 3 -> (Y > 3 -> X*Y | X) | Y` — any dependent thresholds where the payout depends on which branch fired.
 Every possible combination of rolls is considered; the result is always exact, never sampled.

 ## Installation